 The best financial goals align with your values and objectives.
 They are not ambiguous such as pay off debt, but rather very specific such as pay off student loan debt in 5 years.

 As with any goal, these financial goals should help you move forward with your long-term plans.
 If a vision of your life includes more control over your time, through financial independence, then your financial goals should align with your vision.

 Financial goals can be categorized.
 You can create short-, mid-, and long-term financial goals.

-Short term goals are used for smaller and more immediate needs and wants.
-For example, your goal to save $2000 for an cross country road trip.
+Short-term goals are used for smaller and more immediate needs and wants.
+For example, your goal to save $2000 for a cross-country road trip.

 Mid-term goals require a bit more time and something you may want to achieve in 3-5 years.
 This may be saving up for a car downpayment.

 Long-term goals are often related to retirement.
 For instance, investing enough to ensure you can retire well in your 60s.